-- Using the work of another person without permission or proper citation; and - Using technological resources to reformat and revise the work of another, then submitting that work as one's own. - 4.
-Consequences of Inappropriate Use.
-Access to technology is provided as an important component of the SULC educational environment.
-Users who fail to adhere to the terms of the Acceptable Use Policy face cancellation of access privileges as well as disciplinary or legal action. - 5.
-Procedure of Reporting Inadvertent Inappropriate Use.
-If a user inadvertently uses a technology resource inappropriately, the user is responsible for immediately notifying a professor, librarian, or an administrator of the mistake.
-Failure to report unintentional misuse will result in the incident being considered an intentional violation. - 6.
-Limited Expectation of Privacy.
-Users of SULC technology resources have the right to privacy in their email correspondence and personal file; however, SULC administration reserves the right to gain access to the files to investigate unusual activity on the system or any user believed to be in violation of acceptable use guidelines. - Although the Internet is a very worthwhile educational tool, it poses the risk of its users being exposed to inappropriate materials.
-SULC focuses on students' learning to make appropriate choices based on school guidelines and personal values.
-Campus Internet use is monitored so that users making inappropriate choices can be redirected towards productive use in accordance with school guidelines. - 7.
-Disclaimer.
-SULC makes no warranties of any kind, whether express or implied, for the Internet access services it provides.
+- Using the work of another person without permission or proper citation - Using technological resources to reformat and revise the work of another, then submitting that work as one's own. - 5.
+Consequences of Inappropriate Use: Access to technology is provided as an important component of the SULC educational environment.
+Users who fail to adhere to the terms of the Acceptable Use Policy may face the following: - Revocation of access to technology resources.

+- Disciplinary actions under applicable SULC codes or employment agreements. - Civil or criminal penalties for illegal activities. - 6.
+Procedure of Reporting Inadvertent Inappropriate Use: If a user inadvertently uses a technology resource inappropriately, the user is responsible for immediately notifying a professor, librarian, administrator, or IT staff of the mistake.
+Failure to report unintentional misuse will result in the incident's being considered an intentional violation. - 7.
+Limited Expectation of Privacy: While SULC respects individual privacy, it reserves the right to monitor systems to ensure compliance with this policy.
+Email, files, and internet usage may be accessed or audited under the following circumstances: - Security investigations - Legal inquiries - Suspected policy violations - 8.
+Academic Freedom and Content Sensitivity: SULC supports academic freedom and the need to access a broad range of legal and scholarly content.
+Users may encounter material that is personally offensive in the course of research.
+Discretion and respect for the academic environment are expected. - 9.
+Disclaimer: SULC makes no warranties of any kind, whether expressed or implied for the Internet access services it provides.
 SULC specifically denies any responsibility for the quality of information obtained through the Internet.
-SULC denies responsibility for loss of data resulting in delays, non-deliveries, misdeliveries, or interruptions as a result of system failure.
+SULC denies responsibility for loss of data resulting in delays, non-deliveries, miss-deliveries, or interruptions sustained by users as a result of system failure.
 SULC denies responsibility for financial obligations arising from unauthorized use of the system for the purchase of products or services.
-SULC accepts no responsibility for damages incurred by user's inappropriate use of the system.
+SULC accepts no responsibility for damages incurred by a user's inappropriate use of the system.